 2. Don’t mix activities from different businesses into one entity.
 If you run multiple businesses, then keep multiple records and run them from separate entities.

-3. Have security of tenure.
+3. Have the security of tenure.
 If your business operates from leased premises it is important that there is a reasonable length of time left to run on the lease and that the lease is transferable to a buyer on terms are not too onerous.
-In times of rising property prices (such as pre GFC) a market rent review in the first year could result in enormous cost increases that affect the future profitability (& therefore likely sale price).
-If you own the premises and they are not to be included as part of the sale it is best practice to have a lease agreement in place so the prospective buyer knows the terms in advance.
+In times of rising property prices (such as pre-GFC) a market rent review in the first year could result in enormous cost increases that affect the future profitability (& therefore likely sale price).
+If you own the premises and they are not to be included when you sell the business it is best practice to have a lease agreement in place so the prospective buyer knows the terms in advance.

 5. Maintain a good spread of customers and suppliers – if any single customer is more than 20% of your sales this is a significant risk.
 Similarly, if there is not a range of suppliers for any of the raw material or inputs the inability to deal with that supplier also presents a risk.

-What do the ‘best’ of breed businesses also have?
+What does the ‘best’ of breed businesses also have?